 Witnessing the northern lights is an amazing experience that many people have in their bucket list.
 Some people wait years—even a lifetime—to see, since the conditions need to be perfect for this spectacular display to take place.

 The bright dancing lights of northern light or aurora borealis as we called it, are actually collisions between electrically charged particles from the sun that enter the earth’s atmosphere.
 The lights are seen above the magnetic poles of the northern and southern hemispheres.

 The Northern Lights are actually the result of collisions between gaseous particles in the Earth’s atmosphere with charged particles released from the sun’s atmosphere.
 Variations in colour are due to the type of gas particles that are colliding.
 The most common auroral color, a pale yellowish-green, is produced by oxygen molecules located about 60 miles above the earth.
 Rare, all-red auroras are produced by high-altitude oxygen, at heights of up to 200 miles.
 Nitrogen produces blue or purplish-red aurora.

 Where is the best place to watch Northern Light?

 The best places to see it, is where it is closer to the Arctic Circle, including Alaska, Canada, Iceland, Greenland, Norway, Sweden and Finland.
 I read you can also spot the southern lights in the southern hemisphere.
 However still, the northern lights are the star of the show.

 When I was planning for my trip in Iceland I focus on finding accommodation outside the city and has low light or no light pollution so we don’t have to drive far to see the elusive northern light.
 I thought we just have to go outside at night from time to time and look up the sky while praying hard for a clear sky

 This is our first sighting at the first location.
-We couldn’t see anything but our guide said to wait and said that he could see it already
+We couldn’t see anything but our guide said to wait and said that he could see it already from his camera lens.

 Our third location

 Good luck hunting northern light !! ☺️